mlafeldt/extension-template-c/duckdb_capi/README.md

 # DuckDB C API Headers
 This directory contains the C API headers of DuckDB.
-These headers should be of the same DuckDB version as is specified in `Makefile`.
+These headers should generally match the `MINIMUM_DUCKDB_VERSION` that is specified in the `Makefile`.
 Note that these headers can be updated automatically to match the `MINIMUM_DUCKDB_VERSION` makefile variable by running (assuming the default makefile setup):

 ```shell